 One of the biggest challenges of parenting is that just when you think you’ve got something figured out, BAM.
 Something changes and everything you were confident in goes out the window.

 A prime example of this is your baby’s sleep.
-Your baby will most likely start sleeping through the night, only to get hit with sleep regressions and sleep as you knew it is a thing of the bast.
+Your baby will most likely start sleeping through the night, only to get hit with sleep regressions, and sleep as you knew it is a thing of the past.

-Another example, and what I’m going to talk about today, is dropping the swaddle.
+Another example, and what I’m going to talk about today, is the baby swaddle transition.

-It’s super scary to drop the swaddle.
-I mean, WHY MESS WITH YOUR BABY’S SLEEP?!
-Because babies can’t be swaddled forever, that’s why.
+Because it’s not safe to keep swaddling baby forever, that’s why.
 But don’t worry, it can be easier than you think!
 I’ll walk you through the different ways to drop the swaddle below.

 A quick google search will likely yield many different answers to this question, which is to be expected.
 After all, all babies are all different.